NehaaAcharya/Text-Summarization-/README.md

 **Machine Learning Concepts:**

 TextRank Algorithm: This algorithm, while not a deep learning technique, utilizes a graph-based approach inspired by PageRank (used by search engines).
 TextRank builds a graph where words are nodes and co-occurrence within a window size defines edges.
 By analyzing the connections between words, TextRank assigns a score to each sentence reflecting its importance within the document's network of word relationships.
-Sentences with more connections and centrality tend to be more relevant and informative.
-Additionally:

-Frequency Distribution (FreqDist): While not explicitly used in this example, FreqDist from nltk.probability could be employed to identify the most frequent words (excluding stopwords) which might be helpful for feature selection or keyword extraction tasks.
-Overall, the code demonstrates a simple application of NLP techniques for text cleaning and sentence identification, coupled with a graph-based algorithm (TextRank) inspired by machine learning concepts to rank and select sentences for summarization.